-These succulents is an excellent plants for container growing.
+These succulents are excellent plants for container growing.
 Anacampseros always look good and stay small.
 They look fine in a cold greenhouse and frame and do well outdoors in raised beds and terraces as well.

-Anacampseros may be attractive to a variety of insects, but plants in good condition should be nearly pest-free, particularly if they are grown in a mineral potting-mix, with good exposure and ventilation.
+Anacampseros may be attractive to a variety of insects.
+Still, plants in good condition should be nearly pest-free, particularly if they are grown in a mineral potting-mix, with good exposure and ventilation.
 Nonetheless, watch carefully for any significant decline in health.
-This may signal a pest problem that should be dealt with quickly in order to prevent scarring, stunting and even death.
+This may signal a pest problem that should be dealt with quickly to prevent scarring, stunting, and even death.

 Learn more at How to Grow and Care for Anacampseros.

 Anacampseros filamentosa is native to Namibia.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.